WithPrecedent/simplify/docs/source/index.rst

-.. siMpLify documentation master file, created by sphinx-quickstart on Thu May 30 09:30:35 2019.
+.. simplify documentation master file, created by sphinx-quickstart on Thu May 30 14:13:50 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to siMpLify's documentation!
+Welcome to simplify's documentation!
 ====================================

 .. toctree::